 CALGARY CANOE CLUB BY-LAWS

-1.01 In this By-law unless the context requires a different meaning,
+- In this By-law unless the context requires a different meaning

-(b) “Member” means a member in good standing of the Club under Article 02;
+(b) “Member” means a member in good standing of the Club under Article 5.01.

-- “Voting member” means any member of the Club referred to in Article 05(la);
+(c) “Voting Member” means any member of the club entitled to vote as referred to in Article 5.01.

-- A “Motion” means any formal proposal placed before a meeting or deliberative assembly in order that it may be debated to a conclusion;
+(d) A “Motion” means any formal proposal placed before a meeting or deliberative assembly in order that it may be debated to a conclusion.

-- “Resolution” means any formal determination made by a body on the basis of a motion, or proposal, duly placed for debate and decision;
+(e) “Resolution” means any formal determination made by a body on the basis of a motion, or proposal duly placed for debate and decision.

-- “Majority Vote” means a vote comprised of a simple majority;
+(f) “Majority Vote” means a vote comprised of a simple majority.

-- “Ordinary Resolution of the Club” means a resolution passed with Majority Vote by those Voting members present at an Annual General Meeting or Special meeting of the Club; and
+(g) “Ordinary Resolution of the Club” means a resolution passed with Majority Vote by those Voting Members present at an Annual General Meeting or Special meeting of the club.

-- “Board” means the Board of Directors, as referred to in Article
+(h) “Board” means the Board of Directors, as referred to in Article.

-- “Ordinary Resolution of the Board” means a resolution passed with Majority Vote by the members of the Board present at a meeting of Board
+(i) “Ordinary Resolution of the Board” means a resolution passed with a Majority of the members of the Board presented at a meeting of the Board.

 2.01 The name of the Club shall be “The Calgary Canoe Club”.